wppconnect-team/wppconnect-extension/README.md

 ## Usage

 1. Open WhatsApp™ Web in your Chrome browser.
-2. Click on the WPPconnect extension icon in the toolbar.
+2. Click on the Wppconnect extension icon in the toolbar.
 3. Click on the **Options** button to configure the message and attachment you want to send.
 4. Paste the phone numbers list you want to send.
 5. Click on the **Send** button to start sending the messages.